alejograjal/bryansdevs/README.md

 # bryansdevs
-This is a repository to check and validare software projects for .net course
+This is a repository to check and validate software projects for .net course